alienworks/neo-matrix/CSharp/README.md

 4. Open the ***Package Manager Console*** and set the default project as `src\NeoMatrix.Data`.

-5. Execute the command line: `Add-Migration neo_matrix -c MatrixDbContext`, and wait for the end of migration files creating.
+5. Execute the command line: `Add-Migration neonodes_local_v1.4.0 -c MatrixDbContext`, and wait for the end of migration files creating.

 6. Execute the command line: `Update-Database`, and then check the database whether the data tables are created.